ZaneHuttinga/sql-challenge/README.md

 ### data

-This folder contains six CSV files with the raw data used in the two SQL files.
+This folder contains the six CSV files with the raw data used in the two SQL files.